matrix-org/synapse/docs/specification.rst

 Banning users in a room
 -----------------------
-- TODO : Needs impl!
-- TODO : How do we expose the ban list?
-A room state event?
-How do we handle racing with updating the list?
-Scoped state_key to user?
-  E.g. /state/m.room.member.banlist/@user:domain  { reason: foo }
-- TODO: Any safeguards to prevent everyone banning everyone and locking out the room?
-Or relying on decaying nature of power levels?
-- Should the membership enum be "kick" instead and then use the banlist as "you've actually been banned."?

 A user may decide to ban another user in a room.
 'Banning' forces the target user to leave the room and prevents them from re-joining the room.
 A banned user will